bbjornstad/bjornstad.dev/content/_index.md

 This is my website about data engineering, business intelligence, AI, and generally my work as a data management specialist.
-This is also home to ***[the spacebar](spacebar)***, my mostly serious blog related to programming, Linux, math, and the occasional rant.
+This is also home to ***[the spacebar](spacebar)***, my mostly serious blog related to programming, Linux, math, and the occasional directed or undirected rant.
 {% end %}

 Welcome.
 I hope that you enjoy your stay.